 Be Present in the Life of your Team

 Though there will be a local team manager, some important advice for managing software teams is to be present.
-Your presence in the life of the R&D office should be evident – become a motivator for them and keep in touch as often as possible via online chats, such as Slack, HeySpace, Yammer, or Hangouts.
-Show them that they can easily get answers and advice.
-Furthermore, according to statistics over 70% of communication is non-verbal, which means that video calls are a good facilitation tool for more productive communication.
-For this reason, be sure to use video for status calls, online conferences, and feedback.
-Skype, Zoom, Hangouts, UberConference or Slack all may be used for video conferencing and visual contact with your remote team.
+The secret to effectively managing offshore development teams is that your presence in the life of the R&D office should be evident – become a motivator for them and keep in touch as often as possible via online chats.

 Don’t be afraid to “overcommunicate” – Ukrainian developers become less reserved if you stay in constant touch with them – and to evoke more enthusiasm, don’t forget to praise your team often.
 This technique works well even for mature experts.

 The principle of unification says that all your teams should act as a close-knit family; yet to make it a reality you need to apply a unified approach towards all members of your company (including those distant R&D offices).